-Keep a running total of money going toward the principal.
-You'll want to be aware of the the purchase prices of the houses that are selling around you.
-If your mortgage is fewer than five years old, probably you haven't greatly reduced principal � you have paid mostly interest.
+Review your monthly statements often.
+You'll want to stay aware of the the purchase amounts of the houses that are selling in your neighborhood.
+If your mortgage is under five years old, probably you haven't paid down much principal � it's been mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.